-Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor with responsibility for finance, human resources, estates and business development; Keith Bartlett, Pro Vice-Chancellor (Quality) and Dean of Media; Neil Powell, Pro Vice-Chancellor (Student Experience); Angela Tubb, Academic Registrar; and Dr Hilary Carlisle, Dean of Arts & Design.
+Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor; Neil Powell, Pro Vice-Chancellor (Academic); Angela Tubb, Academic Registrar; Professor Richard Sawdon-Smith, Dean of Media; and Professor Hilary Carlisle, Dean of Arts & Design.

 - Professor John Last